azavea/raster-vision/docs/setup.rst

     > pip install rastervision[aws,tensorflow,tensorflow-gpu]

-If you'd like to use Raster Vision with `Tensorflow Object Detection <https://github.com/tensorflow/models/tree/master/research/object_detection>`_ or `TensorFlow DeepLab <https://github.com/tensorflow/models/tree/master/research/deeplab>`_, you'll need to follow the instructions in thier documentation about how to install, or look at our Dockerfile to see an example of setting this up.
+If you'd like to use Raster Vision with `Tensorflow Object Detection <https://github.com/tensorflow/models/tree/master/research/object_detection>`_ or `TensorFlow DeepLab <https://github.com/tensorflow/models/tree/master/research/deeplab>`_, you'll need to follow the instructions in their documentation about how to install, or look at our Dockerfile to see an example of setting this up.

 .. note:: You must install Tensorflow Object Detection and Deep Lab from `Azavea's fork <https://github.com/azavea/models/tree/AZ-v1.11-RV-v0.8.0>`_ of the models repository, since it contains some necessary changes that have not yet been merged back upstream.